 All six (6) levels of analysis are generated from two workshops:

-- Workshop 1: Chart of competencies (2 to 3 days)
+- Workshop 1: Chart of competencies (5 days)

 - Workshop 2: Detailed Competency Analysis (a minimum of 3 days; duration will vary according to the number of statements in the chart of competencies)